 - Luring methods.

 Click on the tab below and have a look at the video guide (ENG and MLT versions) we prepared to make it easier for the public to report if they are aware that illegal spring hunting was taking place.
-This video will help people recognise which of these birds is being hunted and enables them to identify any illegal hunting taking place.
+This video helps people recognise which of these birds was being hunted and enables them to identify any illegal hunting taking place.

-The Quail & the Turtle Dove: the four main differences you need to know
+The Common Quail & the European Turtle-dove: the four main differences you need to know

 1. Difference in appearance